 Even if you target roles that focus on politics or social justice, keep your online presence professional.
-The board of directors of organizations are not always extreme.
+The board of directors of organizations is not always extreme.
 Board members and officers may not want to take the chance on someone who spouts out condemnation of alternative viewpoints online.

 Tips to be successful online in a job search or marketing

 - Does what you share fit your brand?
 Will it attract the right readers?

 - Read content before sharing it.
 A headline isn’t necessarily what is in the article.